ancientbeetle/attrape-beignets-redux/README.md

 Use cmake to build this with your compiler of choice

 Songs do not belong to me!

-ko0x - Galaxy Guppy
+- ko0x - Galaxy Guppy
-ko0x - In Good Memory
+- ko0x - In Good Memory

+Make sure to clone with submodules